wrightjamie/techtest/content/home/home.md

 landing:
   tag: Poulton-le-Fylde
   bgimage: img/175944258_3810700588998429_1120796164934276004_n.jpg
+  em: Are you in Year 8 or above at school?
+Looking for a challenge?
-  em: Being a member of the Royal Air Force Air Cadets is exciting and rewarding.
+  para: Being a member of the Royal Air Force Air Cadets is exciting and
+    rewarding.
 Flying, Gliding, Adventurous Training, Marksmanship, DofE Awards, Overseas Visits, STEM and Friendships.
-  para: "Are you in Year 8 or above at school?
-Looking for a challenge? "
   arrangement: right
 header_links:
   - link: